ciellaindria28/restaurant-reviews/README.md

 ## Overview

-This project aims to build a model to predict whether a review for a restaurant is considered positive(1) or negative(0).
+This project aims to build a model using Gaussian Naive Bayes to predict whether a review for a restaurant is considered positive(1) or negative(0).

 General steps to build a model:
 - Importing Dataset